BT PRICE HIKES

 paying steadily more and more money for our phone and Internet.

-been getting too greedy; maybe because they're over-stretched
+has been getting too greedy; maybe because they're over-stretched

 having started their own TV broadcasts and mobile phone network?